m3kkis/discordbot-dan1k/README.md

 * `!slot-machine <amount>` play the slot machine! $50 minimum.
 * `!slut` medium amount of pay, also chances of being caught.
 * `!store` view whats in-store.
+* `!tax <percentage>` collect tax from your fellow peers.
+Only the mayor can do so and only once a week.
 * `!travel` travel to another location either by walking or other method of transport bought from store.
 * `!use <item_inventory_number_list>` Use an item from your inventory.
 * `!withdraw <amount|all>` withdraw cash from the bank.